 (b) any information contained in the documents about relevant convictions (within the meaning of section 58) of the applicant for the licence.

+Note for this section:

-Note: In order for information to be “confidential commercial information”, it must be covered by a declaration under section 185.
+In order for information to be “confidential commercial information”, it must be covered by a declaration under section 185.

 Division 5 — Decision on licence etc.